ammarwaddah/sentiment_analysis_of_movie_reviews/README.md

 * About:

 A movie review dataset.
 NLP tasks Sentiment Analysis.
-Note : all the movie review are long sentence(most of them are longer than 200 words.)
+Note : all the movie reviews are long sentences(most of them are longer than 200 words.)
 Content

 two columns used (text : the review of the movie and label : the sentiment label of the movie review)